HER STORY IS

-Her Story Is continues with this special event highlighting the process of “translation” in the poetry, plays, music, and artwork between and among several artists living in Iraq and in the United States.
+Her Story Is continues with this special event highlighting the process of “translation” in the poetry, plays, and music between and among several artists living in Iraq and in the United States.
 The event will feature:

 Live original music, Middle Eastern and fusion, with Nano Raies and Sebastien Jean;

 A report from playwrights Amy Merrill and Ana Candida Carneiro about the dynamic, new “Her Story Is: Iraqi/U.S. Women’s Playwriting Group”; and

 Her Story Is founder Anne Loyer reporting on events and translation activities going on in Iraq.

 Her Story Is focuses on empowering women’s voices.
 In fall 2017, four U.S. women artists and four Iraqi women artists began communicating via Skype, email, and blogging about their art, their lives, and the relation of their art and lives to their countries and the world.

 In December 2017, seven of these artists and three translators met in Dubai, a location accessible to all.
 Over five days, each participant offered a workshop and told her personal story.
 At this face-to-face encounter among women from two countries divided by war and geography, the participants laughed and cried a lot.
 All felt that the face-to-face meetings and the experience of discovering common and divergent experiences, was an invaluable step in building new relationships as individuals and artists between two countries separated by war and geography.

 After the artists and coordinators left Dubai, they reaffirmed their commitment to continuing the relationships and laying the groundwork for a series of collaborative projects in both countries.
 Since then, teams creating specific works have met regularly.
 As a full group, they continue to participate via emails, Facebook posts, Skype and What’s App calls, as they prepare for future public exhibits and performances.